fraterrisus/walkthroughs/aethus/items.md

 ## Trade Node Prices

 If it's not on this list, you can't sell it at the Trade Node.
-In particular, a lot of food items can't be sold.
-I guess DoorDash isn't a thing on Aethus.
+In particular, most food items can't be sold — I guess DoorDash isn't a thing on Aethus — and neither can Mycelia or Biomass.

 Gemstones come in three varieties (normal, superior, and flawless) and therefore have three prices listed.